“discover a savage world whose only law was lust”

 Filmed in the craggy volcanic landscapes of Lanzarote ONE MILLION YEARS B.C. is so bad, it’s actually rather good.
-And authentic in its appeal.
-The film’s politically incorrectness has an ingenuousness that seems entirely acceptable and weirdly plausible as nowadays many men actually do grunt and gesticulate, having lost the power of articulate speech.
-The slim narrative is irrelevant but largely boils down to an evergreen scenario: man falls out with his father, gets out a bit more and makes his name in the world before returning to care for his dad and take over the family home.
+Authentic in its appeal, the film’s political incorrectness has an ingenuousness that seems entirely acceptable and weirdly plausible, as nowadays many men actually still grunt, gesticulate and swear, having lost the power of articulate speech.
+The slim narrative is irrelevant but largely boils down to an evergreen scenario: man falls out with his father, gets out a bit more and makes his name in the world before returning to care for his dad and taking over the family home.
 So what’s changed?
-Well here the characters are fit, tanned and rather gorgeous.
+Well here the characters are fit, tanned and gorgeous, rather than balding and pot-bellied.
 ONE MILLION YEARS B.C. is appealing, watchable and honest.
 MT

 4K RESTORATION OUT ON DOUBLEPLAY DVD AND BLURAY | COURTESY OF STUDIOCANAL.